Deanna Durbin: Legacy

-In song, Durbin's name found its way into the introduction to a song written by satirical writer Tom Lehrer in 1965.
+In song, she is referenced in the Glenn Miller World War II novelty song "Peggy the Pin-up Girl", where Miller's lyrics pair her name with her first co-star Judy Garland: "Even a voice that's so disturbin' / Like Judy Garland or Miss Durbin / Can't compare to my pin-up queen".
+Durbin's name was included in the introduction to a song written by satirical writer Tom Lehrer in 1965.
 Prior to singing "Whatever Became of Hubert?", Lehrer said that Vice President Hubert Humphrey had been relegated to "those where-are-they-now columns: Whatever became of Deanna Durbin, and Hubert Humphrey, and so on."
-She is also referenced in the Glenn Miller WWII novelty song "Peggy the Pin-up Girl".
-Interestingly, the lyrics pair her name with her first co-star Judy Garland: "Even a voice that's so disturbin' / Like Judy Garland or Miss Durbin / Can't compare to my pin-up queen".
 In Philippe Mora's film The Return of Captain Invincible (1983), Christopher Lee sings a song called "Name Your Poison", written by Richard O'Brien and Richard Hartley, which has the line, "Think of young Deanna Durbin / And how she sang on rum and bourbon."

 Anne Frank was a fan of Durbin, and pasted two photos of her on the wall in the family's hideout; the photos are still on the wall today.
+One of the photos is from First Love.
 Winston Churchill was also a fan of Durbin, screening her films "on celebratory wartime occasions".
 Russian cellist/conductor Mstislav Rostropovich cites Durbin in the mid-1980s as one of his most important musical influences, stating: "She helped me in my discovery of myself.
 You have no idea of the smelly old movie houses I patronized to see Deanna Durbin.
 I tried to create the very best in my music, to try to recreate, to approach her purity."
-Indian-Bengali film director Satyajit Ray, in his acceptance speech for an Oscar (Honorary – Lifetime Achievement) in 1992, mentioned Deanna Durbin as the only one of the three cinema personalities he recalled writing to when young who had acknowledged his fan letter with a reply.
-(The other two were Ginger Rogers and Billy Wilder.)
+Indian-Bengali film director Satyajit Ray, in his 1992 acceptance speech for an Academy Honorary Award, mentioned Deanna Durbin as the only one of the three cinema personalities (with Ginger Rogers and Billy Wilder) he recalled writing to when young who had acknowledged his fan letter with a reply.